What parameters are measured in the liver test?

 Common symptoms of an overloaded liver

-- Yellowing of the skin and the whites of the eyes (jaundice)
+- Yellowish tint of the skin and whites of the eyes (jaundice)

-- Pain in the right upper abdomen or back pain
+- Pain in the upper right abdomen or back pain

-- Swollen stomach
+- Swollen abdomen

 - Weakness and loss of muscle mass

-- Pale stool color and/or dark urine color
+- Pale stool and/or dark urine

 Performing the liver test

-- First collect urine in a glass or cup.
+- First, collect urine in a glass or cup.

 - To allow the reaction to take place, hold the test strip horizontally for about 30 to 60 seconds.